AhamedRashath/Clustering-Project/README.md

  This project implements K-Means clustering, a popular unsupervised machine learning algorithm, to group data points into distinct clusters based on similarity.
 The algorithm aims to partition data into K clusters, where each cluster is represented by its centroid.

  DATASET:

+ Dataset source:
+  This dataset is available in kaggle website where i downloaded and used.

+ Dataset Description:
+ It has a lot of numerical data and only few categorical datas.

+ Dataset size:
  Dataset contains 19 columns:

  1)Unnamed: 0,